davideyre/transmission_inference/readme.md

     t\_admit [int] ward admission time
     t\_discharge [int] ward discharge time

-3. input/simDistancesSNPs.txt - matrix of SNP distances, seperated by spaces, with patient ids prefixed with patient_
+3. input/simDistancesSNPs.txt - matrix of SNP distances, seperated by spaces, with column and row labels using patient ids, column header has no leading space

 Example input files are provided in the example_input folder